yevdyko/CV/README.md

 ## Summary

-- 3+ years of experience in software development.
+- 4+ years of experience in software development.
 - 3 month’s full-time pair programming experience while studying at a coding bootcamp.
 - Have skills both in back-end and front-end parts.
 - Understand OOP concepts and follow in practice the KISS/DRY/SOLID principles.
-- Write clean and maintainable code using TDD/BDD techniques and well-documented commits.
+- Write structured and maintainable code using TDD/BDD techniques and well-documented commits.

 ## Experience